 The most famous wreck off the south-west coast was probably that of the “Georgette” in 1876 off Redgate beach.
 The “Georgette” had foundered further north and lifeboats had been lowered; one overturned and seven lives were lost, but James and William Dempster and seamen John Dewar and James Noonan managed to bring the other to shore at Injidup through treacherous seas.
 They were subsequently awarded a certificate from the Royal Humane Society.
 In the meantime, the “Georgette” had drifted south to Redgate where the remaining passengers and crew were brought to shore through dangerous seas by 16-year-old Grace Bussell and servant Sam Isaacs who rode their horses into the surf and saved the lives of all on board.
 Fifty people from the wreck were taken to the Bussell home, “Wallcliffe House” and accommodated until they could be moved.

 Margaret River townsite was officially gazetted on February 7th, 1913.
 The Margaret River itself was named in the late 1830s by John Garrett Bussell, the eldest of the pioneering Bussell brothers.
 The river, and the Whicher Range from which it rises, was named after Margaret Whicher, a step-second-cousin of John Bussell.
-(The Historical Society has recently completed exhausive investigation into why John Bussell named the river after this apparently-distant young relative, and the story will be included in "Margaret River Stories" which will be released in 2013 to coincide with the town's centenary).
+(The Historical Society has recently completed exhausive investigation into why John Bussell named the river after this apparently-distant young relative, and the story has been included in "Margaret River Stories" which was released in 2013 to coincide with the town's centenary).